Hedge fund manager Einhorn blasts Dell's buyout plan

-SAN FRANCISCO (Reuters) - Hedge fund manager David Einhorn had some sharp words on Thursday for both Dell Inc DELL.O and founder Michael Dell on his plan to take the company private.
+SAN FRANCISCO, Feb 21 (Reuters) - Hedge fund manager David Einhorn had some sharp words on Thursday for both Dell Inc and founder Michael Dell on his plan to take the company private.

 Now, Einhorn - an influential voice on Wall Street - is expressing his disgust.